shreeyasharma1804/notes/databases/Postgres.md

 - Tables support inheritance
 - Partition tables are an example of it
 - Changes in the parent are propagated to the child
+- Columns and the constraints defined on them are propagated by default, but the physical storage remains different

 ```sql
 CREATE TABLE parent (